-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") in effect on January 1, 2023.
-The policies set out below are consistently applied to all periods presented, unless otherwise noted.
-These consolidated financial statements were authorized for issue by the Board of Directors on April 25, 2024.
+These financial statements have been prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.
+These consolidated financial statements were authorized for issue by the Board of Directors on April 24, 2025.